Maurice Newman

 Maurice Lionel Newman (born 20 April 1938 in Ilford, England) is an Australian businessman who has served in a range of public roles, including as Chairperson of the Australian Broadcasting Corporation, chair of the board of the Australian Stock Exchange, Chancellor of Macquarie University, and chair of the Prime Minister's Business Advisory Council from September 2013 to September 2015.
 His political views are generally considered conservative and he has been frequently described as a conspiracy theorist in the Australian media.

 Since 2021, Newman has served as chairman of ADH TV.
+He is the father of Mark Newman, an investment banker and trade commissioner who became the leader of One Nation in NSW in 2026.

 Early life

 Born in Ilford, in what was then Essex, Newman migrated to Sydney at a young age with his family, settling in Pymble.
 He was educated at North Sydney Boys High School and the University of Sydney, where he obtained a degree in economics.

+Newman's father, Joseph was Jewish.